 Graduate program- standard

 The curriculum emphasizes writing skills and a knowledge and application of research techniques.
-Qualifying exams are administered in the spring semester of the second year of the program.
+Qualifying exams are administered in the spring semester of the second year of the program, and a comprehensive exam is offered in the spring semester of the third year.

 Graduate program- advanced standing